ccharlesdd/myRepository/README.md

 ##### README #####

-Follow these instructions to install the back-end GAspard
+Follow these instructions to install the front-end GAspard
 Hedy